Zoonotic Diseases

 Tracking and testing ticks and mosquitoes

-Multiple ERI projects are investigating the presence and distribution of disease-carrying ticks and mosquitoes in Indiana.
+Multiple ERI projects are investigating the presence and distribution of disease-carrying ticks and mosquitos in Indiana.
 In addition to tracking their geographic range, researchers are looking into how ticks and mosquitoes transmit infectious diseases in hopes of identifying strategies to prevent disease transmission to humans.

 Access a PDF of this information